michaelmacinnis/oh/README.md

 ![gif](img/oh.gif)

-Where oh diverges from traditional Unix shells is its programming language features.
+Where oh diverges from traditional Unix shells is in its programming language features.

 At its core, oh is a heavily modified dialect of the Scheme programming